eric-pinero/bootbeginner/README.md

 * Subtitle - A short description of what the project is about
 * Location - The country in which the project is based

-Whenever the user navigates to the next section of this form, the data they've entered into the form up to that point is saved to the local state, so they can return to previous sections to review and/or change their prior answers.
+Whenever the user navigates to the next section of this form, the data they've entered into the form up to that point is saved to the component state, so they can return to previous sections to review and/or change their prior answers.
 Upon completion of this form, an instance of the project is saved to the back end.

 At that point the user is free to edit and add additional information